healthy-headwaters-lab/HealthyHeadwatersLab/Protocols/Data-management.md

 Data should be named using the following format: FILENAME_YYYMMDD.
 Generally the FILENAME will be concise and descriptive and refer to the project under which it falls (e.g., SedimentP_Essex_20190715).

 #### Meta-data
-Metadata for datasets should be stored in the GLI - Healhy Headwaters Lab - General/Data/Data metadata.xlsx file.
+Metadata for datasets should be stored in the GLI - Healthy Headwaters Lab - General/Data/Data metadata.xlsx file.
 Partner datasets and HHL-generated datasets are detailed in two different tabs.

-When creating field sites, please enter them into the GLI - Healhy Headwaters Lab - General/Operations/Lab Manual and Protocols/Field Protocols/Field_Site_metadata.xlsx file (**being developed**) to ensure all site names are unique.
+When creating field sites, please enter them into the GLI - Healthy Headwaters Lab - General/Operations/Lab Manual and Protocols/Field Protocols/Field_Site_metadata.xlsx file (**being developed**) to ensure all site names are unique.